Richard1688Sun/MantraCounter/README.md

 ### Counter Screen
 * Tap center to increment counter
 * Hold center for 3 seconds to reset
-* Hold top to rename the counter
+* Tap name to rename the counter
-* Tap bottom middle button to decrement counter OR switch to subtraction mode(depends on settings)
+* Tap bottom middle button to decrement counter OR switch to subtraction mode (depends on settings)
-* Swipe left or right to switch counters(depends on settings)
+* Swipe left or right OR click top 2 arrows to switch counters (depends on settings)
-* Switch to home screen with bottom left button
+* Tap Home button to switch to home screen
-* Switch to settings screen with bottom right button
+* Tap Settings button to switch settings screen
-* Navigate to other screens by tapping the bottom left and bottom right buttons

 <table>
   <tr>